raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

     end
 ```

- 1. First it makes the original collectable invisible.
+1. First it makes the original **Collectable** sprite invisible by hiding it
- 2. Then it sets up the control variables.
-We’ll come back to these later.
+1. Then it sets up the control variables — we’ll come back to these later
- 3. The `create-collectables`{:class="blockdata"} variable is the on/off switch for cloning: the loop creates clones if `create-collectables`{:class="blockdata"} is `true`, and does nothing if it’s not.
+1. The `create-collectables`{:class="blockdata"} variable is the on/off switch for cloning: the loop creates clones if `create-collectables`{:class="blockdata"} is `true`, and does nothing if it’s not

-+ Now you need to set up a block on the `Collectable` sprite so that it reacts to the `game over` broadcast:
++ Now you need to set up a block for the **Collectable**  sprite so that it reacts to the `game over` broadcast:

 ```blocks
     when I receive [game over v]